 Relief for Children

-Poland and the Czech Republic grant special tax bonus for children.
+Poland, Slovakia and the Czech Republic grant special tax bonus for children.
 Large families can gain a much higher bonus.
 You will be paid also in case, that whole tax is lower than the calculated bonus.

-Preparing tax return for PL or CZ
+Preparing tax return for PL, CZ and SK

 Translation of documents if required by tax authorities (per page)